 Our Upper Elementary Program Launched in Fall 2022

-The River School’s Upper Elementary Program (Grades 4-6), officially launched with a Grade 4 class in Fall 2022.
+The River School’s Upper Elementary Program (Grades 4-5), officially launched with a Grade 4 class in Fall 2022.
 We’ve developed a spectacular curriculum, and are building one of the most progressive and experiential Upper Elementary Programs in the Washington DC area!
-We are now accepting applications for Grades 4-5 for Fall 2023.

 Grades 4-5 Key Features:

 - Individualized, multi-curricular progressive model that:

 - Responds to student inquiries to direct flow of classroom experience

 - Integrates Arts & Sciences into core subject areas

 - Emphasizes Social Emotional Learning

 - Evolves based on current best practices

 - Balances the teacher as a guide, facilitator and learner

 - Challenges students to be active participants in the learning process (not simply “taught to”)

 - Co-teaching team, consisting of a master’s level educator and speech-language pathologist (cornerstone of River’s other programs)

 - Project-based, inquiry-driven learning approach

 - Unique Immersive Block System with extended periods of time to allow for deeper thinking, collaboration, problem solving and research

 - Faculty with expertise in technology and world languages, in addition to Arts & Sciences